Kelketek/Kelketek.github.io/_posts/2024-06-05-Artconomy.md

 ---
-title: "Artconomy.com: Character Art Commission Marketplace"
+title: "Artconomy.com"
 date: 2024-06-05
 categories: [Projects, Web Apps]
-tags: [art, furry, anime, characters]
+tags: [art, furry, anime, characters, open_source, python, rust, typescript, javascript]
+description: "A character art commissioning platform built for an enthusiastic community."
 image:
   path: /assets/img/posts/artconomy-post-header.jpg
   alt: An image of Artconomy.com's logo, with a screenshot of it blurred in the background.